Install

 For the best chance of this working, we recommend using the latest LTS of Ubuntu or Debian from your hardware manufacturer.

-Https File Server will only run on an Ubuntu/Debian ARM32 OS.
-Pi-Apps will not let you install Https File Server on an Ubuntu/Debian ARM64 OS.
+Https File Server will run on either an Ubuntu/Debian ARM32 OS or ARM64 OS.

 Install Pi-Apps